-The beauty of SharePoint and indeed the BrightWork Free Template is that it is non-restrictive and can cater for and adapt to what is already working for you.
+The beauty of SharePoint is that it is non-restrictive and can cater for and adapt to what is already working for you.
 It is tried and tested by over 40,000 project managers and won’t dictate your approach but merely start you on the right foot.

 About the author: Micheal Clesham is an inbound marketing executive at BrightWork.